Ojas21/QuoDroid_Test/README.md

 # QuoDroid_Test
-Certainly!
-Here's an improved and more elaborate version of the README.md file:

----

 # Automated Test Execution with Python, Django, and Robot Framework

 ## Overview

-Welcome to our innovative solution for automated test execution using Python, Django, and Robot Framework.
-This project was developed as a response to a recruitment challenge, demonstrating our ability to quickly learn and apply new technologies while showcasing problem-solving capabilities.
+A solution for automated test execution using Python, Django, and Robot Framework.
+This project was developed as a response to a recruitment challenge

 The core objective of this project is to create an application that accepts a detailed API call, executes the testing steps provided within as a Robot Framework test, and returns the test output.